Skip to main content

 Healthcare:

-• Patient Records: 2D barcodes are used in healthcare for patient identification, medication administration, and accurate record-keeping.
+• Patient Records: The uses of QR codes in healthcare include patient identification, medication administration, and accurate record-keeping.

 • Laboratory Sample Tracking: Laboratories use 2D barcodes to manage and track samples and test results.